 - Smart Ply Construction – True uses 25 individual carbon fiber layers to minimize weight while maximizing pop and durability

-- Power – The smart flex construction a combined with 25 layers of carbon fiber help maximize energy transfer from your hands to the biscuit in order to help you get every shot off with as much speed and power as possible.
-More powerful shots = you lighting the lamp more often
+- Power – True has replaced the SmartFlex system with new SmartPly carbon fiber construction.
+SmartPly has 25 layers of carbon fiber laid in a unidirectional manner to help maximize energy transfer from your hands to the biscuit in order to help you get every shot off with as much speed and power as possible.
+SmartPly boosts shot power and overall stick durability!

-6. CCM RibCor Trigger 3D - The Best Low Kick Hockey Stick
+7. CCM RibCor Trigger 4 Pro - The Best Low Kick Hockey Stick

 Specifications and Features: